 The proposed solution currently applies to all Network Operators, which includes Transmission Connected IDNOs (but not Distribution Connected IDNOs, as these are implicitly included in the arrangements with DNOs).
 Do you agree that Transmission Connected IDNOs should be included?
 If not, please provide your rationale.

+Do you agree it is appropriate for Ofgem to approve derogations for DNOs in the event they cannot meet their licence obligations due to facilitating use of DCRP?

+Do you agree that OC6.2.2 should be removed from the Grid Code, and do you foresee any unintended consequences relating to its removal?

 The Workgroup is seeking the views of Grid Code Users and other interested parties in relation to the issues noted in this document and specifically in response to the questions above.